scottrlarson/profession/content/publications/publication-disaster-recovery-backup.md

 ### Quick tips to help you recover from a disaster

--   Most devices have whats called the "Recovery or Installation Media" on the internal hard disk.
+-   Most devices have what's called the "Recovery or Installation Media" on the internal hard disk.
 You will need a copy of that recovery or installation media if the storage component of your device fails.
 Usually a tool is installed on your device by the